If you have questions about property valuation and property tax, visit boco.org/2023Valuation.

 Family Self –Sufficiency is a 5-year academic, employment and savings incentive program designed to help low income families gain education and career skills to move toward self-sufficiency.
 Through monthly goal-setting meetings, the program provides life-skills guidance and linkages to network service providers.

-Participants are expected to make continual progress towards their educational and career goals while meeting the additional program requirements of the FSS program in order to graduate successfully in 5 years.
+Participants are expected to make continual progress towards their educational and career goals while meeting the additional program requirements of the FSS program in order to graduate successfully.

 While FSS program does not provide funding for employment or supportive services other than monthly goal-setting meetings, it can facilitate collaborative relations with local agencies to access additional resources for its participants.